area9innovation/flow9/doc/flow.markdown

 ======

 *flow* is a statically typed functional language for building software with dynamic user interfaces.
-It has taken elements from ML, haXe, D, Haskell, Lisp, and Pico (Prolog).
+It has taken elements primarily from ML & haXe.
 It is a relatively small and simple language, although it does have first-order functions, polymorphism, closures and simple pattern matching.